 Our vision of ‘good’ science exceeds simple compliance with institutional mandates.
 Good science (Thompson 2013), starts from the assumption that research practices always have ethics and politics, and what we require is a more robust institutional integration of ethics, politics and science.
 To work toward good science, students and research practitioners must not only anticipate the possible social implications of their science, but also learn to grapple with implicated values (Darling et al. 2015).
 Starting from how problems and questions are defined, values, politics and matters of justice are implicated in every stage of the research process.
 Federal funding agencies such as NSF and NIH increasingly require universities to provide ethics training for graduate students and postdoctoral scholars in the sciences and engineering, however these agencies often do not specify the content of this training, providing little guidance to Principal Investigators.

 At UCSC, SJRC is filling this gap through innovative and practice-based ethics pedagogy.
 The SJRC works with faculty PIs to address ways in which they can fulfill mandatory responsible conduct of research (RCR) requirements of NIH-funded graduate and postdoctoral training programs.
 In collaboration with SJRC faculty affiliates across campus, we help science and engineering students and faculty develop robust ethics and practice curricula tailored for science and engineering departments, labs and training programs.
 SJRC ethics in practice seminars emphasize discussion and co-learning, and open-ended responsiveness to the broader conditions and consequences of scientific knowledge production.
 These seminars support the development of research practices and training environments that are both intellectually sophisticated and responsive to questions of values, justice and ethics that arise in the conduct of research.

-For reference, please see the NIH Responsible Conduct of Research (RCR) Requirements.
+For more information, refer to the NIH Responsible Conduct of Research (RCR) Requirements.